wschmutz123/HappyRobot_CaseStudy/README.md

 5. Access the API:

-  URL: https://willhappyrobot.ddns.net:3001 (or EC2 public IP)
+  URL: https://willhappyrobot.ddns.net:3001 (or your specific domain name)

   API Key Header: X-API-Key: <YOUR_SECRET_KEY>